cyphercodes/location-picker/README.md

 Options specific for this plugin

+* `lat`: latitude of initial needed position
+* `lng`: longitude of initial needed position
-The only supported option for now is `setCurrentPosition` which specifies if you want the plugin to automatically try and detect and set the marker to the the current user's location _(defaults to true)_.
+* `setCurrentPosition`: specifies if you want the plugin to automatically try and detect and set the marker to the the current user's location.
+It has no effect if `lat` and `lng` are supplied. _(defaults to true)_

 #### `mapOptions`: